 The historic Ksar, or castle, Ait Benhaddou, is located along the historical caravan route connecting the Sahara and Marrakech.
 Ait Benhaddou is home to numerous stunning kasbahs, some of which are still inhabited today.
 It is perched on a hillside next to the Ouarzazate River.

-The location has been used as the backdrop for several movies, including Lawrence of Arabia and Gladiator, and has been recognized as a UNESCO World Heritage Site.
-Most visitors go from Marrakech to Ait Benhaddou on a single day and return that same night.
-However, there are many benefits to staying a night or two here, not the least of which is that it breaks up the 7-8-hour round-trip drive up treacherous mountain roads.
+The location has been used as the backdrop for several movies, including Lawrence of Arabia and Gladiator.
+It has been recognized as a UNESCO World Heritage Site.
+Most visitors go from Marrakech to Ait Benhaddou, on a single day and return that same night.
+However, there are many benefits to staying a night or two here.
+Not the least of which is that it breaks up the 7-8-hour round-trip drive up treacherous mountain roads.

 After arriving, visitors can choose between stepping stones or a bridge to cross the river.
 Stepping stones are significantly more enjoyable.
 Next, they can explore the clay mud walls of the ksours and kasbahs.

 For people looking for adventure, something special, or anything off-the-grid.
 Ait Benhaddou is one the best holiday destinations in Morocco.